-- 1. Exhibits knowledge of the elements related to a steep approach. - 2.
-Considers situations where this maneuver is recommended and factors related to a steep approach, to include height/velocity information. - 3.
-Considers the wind conditions, landing surface, and obstacles. - 4.
+- 1. Exhibits knowledge of the elements related to a steep approach. - Considers situations where this maneuver is recommended and factors related to a steep approach, to include height/velocity information. - Considers the wind conditions, landing surface, and obstacles. - 4.
 Selects a suitable termination point. - 5.
 Establishes and maintains the recommended approach angle, (15° maximum) and rate of closure. - 6.
-Avoids situations that may result in settling-with-power. - 7.
-Remains aware of the possibility of wind shear and/or wake turbulence. - 8.
+Avoids situations that can result in settling-with-power. - Remains aware of the possibility of wind shear and/or wake turbulence. - 8.
 Maintains proper ground track with crosswind correction, if necessary. - 9.
-Arrives at the termination point, on the surface or at a stabilized hover, $\pm 2$ feet (.6 meters). - 10.
+Arrives at the termination point, on the surface or at a stabilized hover, ±4 feet (1.2 meters). - 10.
 Completes the prescribed checklist, if applicable.